fredfung007/snlt/README.md

 # Siamese Natural Language Tracker: Tracking by Natural Language Descriptions with Siamese Trackers

-We plan to get the code released by the end of June 2021, right after the CVPR conference.

 ## Abstract

 We propose a novel Siamese Natural Language Tracker (SNLT), which brings the